GrammaTech/sel/doc/tree-sitter-ast.md

     expansion subclass is found if needed.
 Otherwise, it simply checks if the class matches if there aren't any subclasses.
 If it fails to match, an error occurs.
-5. An instance of the relevant class is instantiated and its slots are populated with its named children, internal ASTs, and surrounding text.
-At this point the parse tree is rebuilt as an applicative tree using functional-trees.[^functional-trees] This structure provides support for cheap copy and undo of tree modifications as well as emerging support for static analysis via incrementally calculated attribute grammars. <!-- TODO: Confirm this is the right place in the sequence to mention functional treees? -->
+5. At this point the parse tree is rebuilt as an applicative tree using functional-trees.[^functional-trees] An instance of the relevant class is instantiated and its slots are populated with its named children, internal ASTs, and surrounding text.
 6. The AST has its indentation converted from a string into a number.

 [^functional-trees]: https://github.com/grammatech/functional-trees